machineware-gmbh/vcml/doc/session.md

 simulation.
 The command accepts an optional first argument, specifying the desired format in which the hierarchy should be reported.
 The default (and currently only supported format) is `xml`.
-This command may only be issued when the simulation is stopped, otherwise an error response will be returned.
+This command may only be issued when the simulation is stopped, otherwise, an error response will be returned.
 * Command: `$list[,format]#**`
 * Response: `$OK,<hierarchy>...</hierarchy>#**`